zacanger/zacanger.github.io/blog/src/meditation-log-kasina.md

 reactions that arose over the following couple of weeks.
 What that means for me right now, I'm not sure, besides that I need to keep practicing.

-Like I said in the previous post, I'm going to edit this all down soon; once I'm back to regular practice, I'll summarize the whole kasina test period and the surrounding days down into one or two posts for reference.

 ## 2021-01-10

-The kasina period is over, but ended somewhat spectacularly.
+The hardcore kasina period is over, but ended somewhat spectacularly.
 The visualizations (they could even be called visions, maybe), were especially intense near the end, when I switched from using the kasina nimitta as object to the breath.
 After these couple of weeks, a lot of Buddhist artwork makes a lot more sense.
 I'm now going to ease back into anapanasati and then noting practice.
 I'm also reading Thanissaro Bhikkhu's _With Each & Evey Breath_, which has some interesting points.